wowica/watcher/README.md

 ## Running

+* Install compiler dependencies with `asdf install`
+* Run `mix setup` to install and setup dependencies

+This app requires a running Redis server with an existing stream.

+See `.env.sample` as reference for required ENVs.

 To start your Phoenix server:

-  * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.